Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Results on Bicycle-Sharing Networks

+We briefly compare our above results for Los Angeles and San Francisco to {results that we obtain for these networks by employing a time-independent SBM and a time-dependent SBM without degree correction.
+We do this to illustrate that both time-dependence and degree correction are necessary to achieve our goal of detecting functional roles of bicycle-sharing stations.

-Before presenting our results for New York City, we briefly compare our results from Los Angeles and San Francisco to results for a time-independent SBM fit to these networks, where we have aggregated the data over all time periods.
-To do this, we calculate the adjacency matrix $\tilde{A}_{ij}=\sum_{t=0}^{23}\At{ijt}$ a time-aggregated network.
-(The time-independent SBM also has two blocks and is both directed and degree-corrected.)
-For downtown Los Angeles, we observe a clear geographically-based division in the results of the time-independent SBM.
-For San Francisco, however, the differences between the blocks of the time-dependent SBM and time-independent SBM are less noticeable, although they are still present.
-This confirms that our time-dependent SBMs are detecting behavior that is not evident in the time-aggregated data.
+To fit the time-independent SBM, we calculate the time-independent adjacency matrix $\tilde{A}_{ij}=\sum_{t=0}^{23}\At{ijt}$ and fit the two-block degree-corrected TDD-SBM to the associated time-aggregated network with a single layer.
+For the downtown Los Angeles network, we observe a clear geographically-based division in the results of the time-independent SBM (see Figure~\ref{fig:static_discrete}).
+For the San Francisco network, the differences between the blocks of the time-dependent SBM and time-independent SBM are less noticeable, although they are still present.
+This confirms that our time-dependent SBMs detect behavior that is not evident in the time-aggregated data.

+We now fit the variant of our two-block TDD-SBM without degree correction (see Section \ref{SimStudy}) to the Los Angeles and San Francisco bicycle-sharing networks.
+In Figure~\ref{fig:nodc_discrete}, we see in this case that stations are now divided into one group of small-degree stations and one group of large-degree stations, where `degree' in the above sentence is the sum of the in-degree and the out-degree.
+These blocks differ significantly from those that we obtained using the TDD-SBM with degree correction.
+(See Figures \ref{fig:LA_mixed_discrete} and \ref{fig:sf_cont_discrete}.)
+For example, the TDD-SBM for Los Angeles with degree correction classifies the the high-traffic node at Union Station as a `home' station because of its frequent departures in the morning and frequent arrivals in the evening, whereas the the TDD-SBM without degree correction groups Union Station with other high-traffic stations that are predominantly `work' stations in the degree-corrected model.